Donders-Institute/FEMfuns/external/fieldtrip/README.md

      style="float: left; width: 440px;" />

 ## Running a simulation with FieldTrip and FEMfuns combined
 The following section illustrates an example where the FEMfuns pipeline is embedded in FieldTrip.
 The geometry, electrodes and source-model are created in FieldTrip.
-These are used in FEMfuns to calculate lead fields by means of FEM with optional properties such as an electrode surface conductance and stimulating electrodes.
-For the simplest case, a 2-sphere geometry is used representing brain and skull compartment and several realistic electrodes on the upper half of the sphere representing the brain.
+These are used in FEMfuns to calculate leadfields by means of FEM with optional properties such as an electrode surface conductance and stimulating electrodes.
+Here, we illustrate examples both in a simple sphere model and an MRI-based realistic head model.

 ### Setting-up
-The instructions to set up FEMfuns can be found on the [Github page](https://github.com/meronvermaas/FEMfuns).
+The instructions to set up FEMfuns can be found on the [Github page](https://github.com/Donders-Institute/FEMfuns).
 Setting up is achieved in three steps:

 Step 1: Download Anaconda: https://docs.continuum.io/anaconda/install/